Noise Levels in Quail Hill, Irvine, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,357 Quail Hill residents, or 43.0%, live above that level.
 By land area, 42.9% of Quail Hill is above 55 dBA.

 Average noise levels for Quail Hill residents, grouped by direction from the center of Quail Hill.
-Eastern Quail Hill carries the highest population-weighted average; Southern Quail Hill carries the lowest.
-Just 33% of residents in Southern Quail Hill live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Eastern Quail Hill.
+The highest population-weighted average is in eastern Quail Hill; the lowest is in northwestern Quail Hill, where just 12% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Quail Hill